 - Drive on the right.
 Most intersections use four-way stop signs rather than roundabouts; treat these as FIFO (first in, first out) — whoever arrives first goes first.

 - Speed limits are strictly enforced.
-Highway limits are 65–80 mph (105–130 km/h); western states like Texas and Utah allow up to 80–85 mph on designated stretches.
+Highway limits run 65–80 mph (105–130 km/h); Utah, Wyoming, Montana, and several other western states top out at 80 mph on rural interstates.
+The single highest posted limit in the country — 85 mph — is found only on one Texas toll road, State Highway 130 near Austin.
 City streets are 25–35 mph (40–55 km/h).
-Speed cameras are not common, but state troopers are.
+Speed cameras are uncommon, but state troopers are not.

 - Gas is sold in gallons (1 US gallon = 3.785 liters).
 Pay at the pump by credit card; you’ll need to enter a zip code — use 00000 if your card doesn’t have one, or pay inside.
-Gas prices vary significantly by state — California is typically the most expensive; Southeast states are cheapest.
+Gas prices vary significantly by state — California is usually the most expensive; Southeast states are cheapest.

 - Tolls: Many East Coast and Midwest highways have tolls, increasingly collected electronically.
 Without an E-ZPass transponder (transponders can be rented from some car rental companies), you may need to pay by cash or mail in a payment later.
 Western states have almost no tolls.